Steve Irwin (attorney): 2022 Congressional campaign

 Irwin announced his candidacy for Pennsylvania's 12th congressional district in November 2021.
 Congressman Mike Doyle had previously announced his retirement and went on to endorse Irwin's candidacy in March 2022.
 Irwin's candidacy was also endorsed by former Pittsburgh Mayor Bill Peduto, Rendell and Democratic Majority for Israel.

 The initial votes, which were primarily mail-in ballots, favored Irwin and he held a commanding lead on much of election night.
-However, his lead shrank when in-person votes were tabulated and he lost to State Representative Summer Lee by less than 750 votes.
+However, his lead shrank when in-person votes were tabulated and he lost to State Representative Summer Lee by fewer than 750 votes.

 Personal life

-Irwin is married to his wife, Andi, an artist, and has three children.
+Irwin is married to Andi, an artist, and has three children.
 He is an avid musician and plays the accordion.
+Irwin also serves as the host of the Pittsburgh political show, "Political Jungle" that airs on PCTV.

+One of the only Jews in St. Petersburg, he was often bullied and his house was egged because he was Jewish.
 He is a former member of the synagogue, Tree of Life – Or L'Simcha Congregation where there was a mass shooting in 2018.
 Irwin personally knew about half of the 11 shooting victims.

-Irwin currently serves on the Anti-Defamation League's Midwest regional board and previously served as an ADL National Commissioner.
+Irwin is on the Anti-Defamation League's Midwest regional board and previously was an ADL National Commissioner.